stephenbuck/skillbase/backend/README.md

 Event-Driven Architecture

 An event-driven architecture is such a natural way of looking at applications that it’s hard to choose any other architecture.
 I’ve been doing some form of event-driven development for most of my career, so it’s gratifying to see it being so widely used these days.
 I’ll be using Kafka for the message broker and Cloud-Events for the event definitions.
-The initial version will not be designed using event-sourcing, but future version will make use of it to for eventual consistency among the various distributed components (microservices, distributed caches, etc).
+The initial version will not use event-sourcing, but future versions will use Debezium for eventual consistency among the various distributed components (microservices, distributed caches, etc).

 Microservice Implementation